 Despite the known nuclear…

-The Cattenom Nuclear Power Plant is a nuclear power plant located in France.
+The Cattenom nuclear power plant is a nuclear power plant located in France.
 It is currently operated by Electricité de France (EDF).
-Geographically it is located in Lorraine, in the town of Cattenom, on the Moselle banks between Thionville and Trier.
+Geographically it is located in Lorraine, in the city of Cattenom, on the banks of the Moselle between Thionville and Trier.
 The cities of Luxembourg, Arlon, and Metz are very close to the nuclear power plant.

-Luxembourg, Saarland and Belgium demanded closure of the plant.
-In spite of this, there is a project under way to extend its useful life until 2025.
-Characteristics of the Cattenom nuclear power plant
+Luxembourg, the Saarland and Belgium demanded the closure of the plant.
+Despite this, there is a project underway to extend its useful life until the year 2025.
+Characteristics of the Cattenom nuclear power plant…

-Nuclear Power Plant Vandellós I is a nuclear power graphite-gas which began operating in 1972.
-It was part of the group of nuclear power plants first generation in Spain, forming the Zorita nuclear power station, Santa Mª de Garoña and Vandellós I nuclear power plant was owned by the Spanish-French company HIFRENSA (Hispano-French Electricity).
+The Vandellós I nuclear power plant is a graphite-gas nuclear power plant that began operating in 1972.
+It was part of the group of first generation nuclear power plants in Spain, formed by the Zorita nuclear power plant, Santa Mª de Garoña and the Vandellós I nuclear power plant.
+It was owned by the Spanish-French company HIFRENSA (Hispano-Francesa de Electricidad).

-The Laguna Verde nuclear power plant is a nuclear power generation in the town of Punta Limón the municipality of Alto Lucero, in the state of Veracruz in Mexico.
+The Laguna Verde nuclear power plant is a nuclear power generation plant located in the Punta Limón locality of Alto Lucero municipality of Gutiérrez Barrios, in the State of Veracruz, Mexico.
 It is the only nuclear power plant in Mexico.

 Currently the plant is owned by the Federal Electricity Commission.

-The Laguna Verde nuclear power plant is certified by the nuclear regulatory agency of Mexico, the National Commission of Nuclear Safety and Safeguards.
+The Laguna Verde nuclear power plant is certified by Mexico's nuclear regulatory agency, the National Commission on Nuclear Safety…

 The Embalse nuclear power plant is a central power generation, located near the city of Embalse, province of Cordoba in Argentina.